5G-ERA/middleware/docs/Administrator/TLS_Configuration/TLS_Configuration.md

 ```

 ### 3. Modify values.yaml file:
 The nginx chart contains a `values.yaml` file, this file requires a few modifications in the `ipFamilyPolicy` section, in order to function with the current Middleware architecture.
 The initial configuration for the nginx controller service comes with `type: LoadBalancer`.
-Since the Middleware is already exposed through a Network Load Balancer this has to be adjusted to `type: NodePort`.
-In the Network Load Balancer that serves the Middleware system the listeners and target groups are assigned: `http: 80:31000` and `https: 443:31011` these properties also have to be adjusted to match the same values.
-The below code depicts the required modifications.
+Since the Middleware is already exposed through a Network Load Balancer, this has to be adjusted to `type: NodePort`.
+Also in the Network Load Balancer that serves the Middleware system the listeners and target groups are assigned to: `http: 80:31000` and `https: 443:31011`, these properties also have to be adjusted to match the same values.
+The below code depicts the required modifications:

 ```
     ipFamilyPolicy: "SingleStack"